-Council have a Corridor Agreement with Waka Kotahi which clarifies the financial and operational responsibilities for transport activity management (maintenance and operational issues) on and within the State Highway road corridors within the Ashburton District.
+Council has a Corridor Agreement with NZTA which clarifies the financial and operational responsibilities for transport activity management (maintenance and operational issues) on and within the State Highway road corridors within the Ashburton District.

-Council is party to a Memorandum of Understanding with Timaru, Waimate and Mackenzie District Councils with the objective to improve management and operation of their transportation networks by working together in all aspects of activity management.
+Council is party to a Memorandum of Understanding with Timaru, Waimate and Mackenzie District Councils (Waitaki DC intended to join) with the objective to improve management and operation of their transportation networks by working together in all aspects of activity management.
 In undertaking this venture Council wants to:

-- improve activity management processes, outcomes and consistency in respect of the transportation network - improve investment decision-making, whilst recognising and accepting appropriate risk - attract, develop, and retain effective and talented personnel, while utilising shared skill, knowledge and resources across the four councils - enhance governance through shared policy and strategy - provide a sustainable market for affordable specialist resources - become "smarter buyers" - enhance customer satisfaction - improve safety on the network - utilise collective strength in regional and national sector submissions and feedback through ARC representation
+- improve activity management processes, outcomes and consistency in respect of the transportation network - improve investment decision-making, whilst recognising and accepting appropriate risk - attract, develop, and retain effective and talented personnel, while utilising shared skill, knowledge and resources across the four councils - enhance governance through shared policy and strategy - provide a sustainable market for affordable specialist resources - become "smarter buyers" - enhance customer satisfaction

+- improve safety on the network - utilise collective strength in regional and national sector submissions and feedback through ARC representation

 This initiative is known as the Aoraki Roading Collaboration (ARC) and has been in place since 2014.
-The first major collaborative achievement was the preparation and tendering of a common maintenance contract and specification.
+The first major collaborative achievement was the preparation and tendering of a common maintenance contract and specification, followed by the 2024 delineation strategy.